-- 2) Siblings (see notes for definition) - 3) Geographical considerations those living closest to the Academy will be given priority. - 4) Tie breaker where it is not possible to distinguish between applicants within a particular oversubscription criteria, places will be awarded by random allocation.
+- 2. Children on roll in Year 2 of Summerhill Infant School (not a CLF school) at time of application. - 3.
+Siblings (see notes for definition) - 4.
+Geographical considerations those living closest to the Academy will be given priority. - 5.
+Tie breaker where it is not possible to distinguish between applicants within a particular oversubscription criteria, places will be awarded by random allocation.
 This process will be supervised by an independent person to the Local Authority and the academy.